 This was once an important subject—important because the Fast Saves feature was one of the top three causes of document corruption and data loss (the other two were Master Documents—still an issue—and saving directly to a floppy, which you’re unlikely to do, but saving to removable drives is still not recommended).
-The Microsoft Knowledge Base article “WD2002: Frequently Asked Questions About ‘Allow Fast Saves’” explains the theory behind Fast Saves, but this is not something you need to worry about, even in Word 2003, provided your copy is patched up to date; as the article “The Fast Saves feature in Word 2003 no longer functions after you install Office 2003 Service Pack 3” explains, this dangerous feature has been disabled.
+The Microsoft Knowledge Base article “WD2002: Frequently Asked Questions About ‘Allow Fast Saves’” (no longer available) explained the theory behind Fast Saves, but this is not something you need to worry about, even in Word 2003, provided your copy is patched up to date; as the article “The Fast Saves feature in Word 2003 no longer functions after you install Office 2003 Service Pack 3” explains, this dangerous feature has been disabled.
 It has also been removed from subsequent versions.
 It never made saving much faster, anyway, as even Microsoft admitted.

 Always create backup copy

 You can’t enable this option without disabling fast saves, but that’s not an issue because fast saves has already been disabled.